 - Chapter 5, “Servicing z/VM” on page 153.
 This chapter focuses on the requirements to keep your z/VM systems updated to ensure full functionality, optimal utility, security, and the elimination of known problems.
 The process of ordering and applying z/VM Service is described.
 Programming Temporary Fixes (PTFs) and Recommended Service Upgrades (RSUs) are both covered.

 - Chapter 6, “Planning and preparing for Linux workloads” on page 171.
 This chapter describes the necessary steps to begin your first Linux installation.
 It describes common tasks that are executed during administration, maintenance, and expansion to accommodate additional workloads.

 Volumes 2 and 3 describe how to Linux virtual servers on IBM z Systems™ hardware under IBM z/VM.
 The cookbook format continues with installing and customizing Linux.

-You will need at least two IBM System z logical partitions (LPARs) with associated resources, z/VM 6.3 media, and either the Red Hat Enterprise Linux (RHEL) version 6.4 or the SUSE Linux Enterprise Server (SLES) version 11 SP3 distribution (or both).
+For Volume 1, you need at least two IBM z Systems logical partitions (LPARs) with associated resources and z/VM 6.3 installation media.
+For Volumes 2 and 3, you will need either the Red Hat Enterprise Linux Server (RHEL) version 7.1 or the SUSE Linux Enterprise Server (SLES) version 12 distribution (or both).

-This book assumes that you have a general familiarity with System z technology and terminology.
-It does not assume an in-depth understanding of z/VM and Linux.
-It is written for those who want to get a quick start with z/VM and Linux on the mainframe, and to get some virtual servers up and running in a short amount of time (days, not weeks or months).
+This book series assumes that you are generally familiar with z Systems technology and terminology.
+It does not assume an in-depth understanding of z/VM or Linux.
+It is written for those individuals who want to start quickly with z/VM and Linux on the mainframe, and get virtual servers up and running in a short time (days, not weeks or months).